many1337/Minetrack/README.md

+This site is a fork of software written by Cryptkeeper and generously open sourced on GitHub.
+The original version does not include **NetherGames**.

 ### Minetrack
 Minetrack is a Minecraft PC/PE server tracker that lets you focus on what's happening *now*.
 Built to be lightweight and durable, you can easily adapt it to monitor BungeeCord or server instances.